notY0U/meteoapi/README.md

 ## The app will give you random clothing according to the current weather (1 hour intervals)

-    !please note that product data only for sample usage and cannot be trusted in real life as you will end-up walking with shorts in heavy snow.
+    !please note that product is data only for sample usage and cannot be trusted in real life as you might end-up walking with shorts in heavy snow.

 ## No Hosting (yet)